Normal Approximate Likelihoods to Gravitational Wave Events: Abstract

 \section{Abstract}

 Gravitational wave observations of quasicircular compact binary mergers in principle provide an arbitrarily complex likelihood over eight independent ``intrinsic'' parameters: the masses and spins of the two merging objects.
-In this work, we demonstrate by example that a simple normal approximation over fewer (usually, three) effective dimensions provides a very accurate representation of the likelihood, and allows us to replicate the eight-dimensional posterior over the mass and spin degrees of freedom.
-Alongside this paper, we provide the parameters for multivariate normal fits for each event published in GWTC-1 and GWTC-2, using the posterior samples from the catalog for each associated release.\cite{LIGO-O2-Catalog}\cite{LIGO-O3-O3a-catalog} The fits are available at \url{https://gitlab.com/xevra/nal-data} These normal approximations provide a highly efficient way to characterize gravitational wave observations when combining large numbers of events.
+In this work, we demonstrate by example that a multivariate normal approximation over fewer (usually, three) effective dimensions provides a very accurate representation of the likelihood, and allows us to replicate the eight-dimensional posterior over the mass and spin degrees of freedom.
+Alongside this paper, we provide the parameters for multivariate normal fits for each event published in GWTC-1 and GWTC-2.
+The fits are available at \url{https://gitlab.com/xevra/nal-data}.
+We demonstrate how these normal approximations provide a highly efficient way to characterize gravitational wave observations when comparing large numbers of events to detailed formation scenarios.